Understanding Water Rates in the UK

 As the UK’s largest water supplier, Thames Water serves businesses in London and the South East.
 With large-scale urban infrastructure, they provide robust support and water-saving incentives.

 However, urban areas may also face challenges like higher wastewater charges, especially during periods of heavy rainfall.
+High urban “wastewater” fees are common here.
+We recommend checking if your “Return to Sewer” allowance is set correctly, it’s a frequent source of overcharging.

 Covering the South East coast, Southern Water has a complex tariff system depending on your exact location and usage patterns.
 Businesses should regularly review their usage and compare retailers.